usnistgov/ARIAC_docs/docs/pages/startup.rst

 Startup
 =======

-There are two ways for teams to develop a solution for this years ARIAC competition
+There are two ways for teams to develop a solution for this year's ARIAC competition:

 * Docker
 * Local